ewestfal/kew-training-client/README.md

 # kew-training-client
-A Kuali Enterprise Workflow "thin-client" application used for training purposes
+A Kuali Enterprise Workflow "embedded-client" application used for training purposes